jessynd/electionProject/research/bigQuestions.md

 1. What is voter turnout for Toronto elections pre-and-post-amalgamation?
 (1998 - today)
 2. How many people have voted for mayor?
 3. How many people have run for mayor?
-4. What are the issues in an election?

 ##Political Awarenes